mattsilv/mcp/README.md

 This repository contains configuration and setup for various Model Context Protocol (MCP) servers to use with Claude Desktop and other AI assistants.

+## Introduction

+This project was created to streamline the setup and management of MCP servers for use with Claude products.
+I primarily use this setup with Claude Desktop and Claude Code on Mac OS X, and I'm planning to integrate it with Cursor in the future.

+If you're using Windows, you can use this as a general guide, but you'll want to adjust paths and commands accordingly.

+This configuration was developed with the help of Claude through Cursor's agent view and web search to ensure we follow best practices.
+It's designed to be secure, flexible, and easy to maintain.

 ## MCP Organization Best Practices

 ### Directory Structure